MeenaRittiruam2022/ML-workshop_H2O-ads/README.md

-This is workshop held in IEEE Magnetic Society School 2023: Empowering the Future of Advanced Materials
+This is the ML workshop held in IEEE Magnetic Society School 2023: Empowering the Future of Advanced Materials